 From the cutting of the cloth to the last sewing of the label, all of our shirts and ties are hand-crafted by expertly skilled artisans.

-Turnbull & Asser’s retail director Steven Quin became the royal warrant holder on 23rd April 1999.
-Prince Charles passed the Royal Warrant to him following the retirement of head cutter Paul Cuss after the brand was first bestowed with the honour in 1980.
-Responsible for fitting HRH Prince Charles whenever he calls of us for a new shirt, Mr Quin heads up our London bespoke service on Bury Street.
+Turnbull & Asser’s Head of Bespoke, Steven Quin became the royal warrant holder on 23rd April 1999.
+HM King Charles III passed the Royal Warrant to him following the retirement of head cutter Paul Cuss after the brand was first bestowed with the honour in 1980.
+Responsible for fitting The King whenever he calls of us for a new shirt, Mr Quin also heads up our London bespoke service on Bury Street.

 Our Gloucester and Sidcup factories employ over a hundred of the finest cutters and sewers to bring you our exceptional shirts and ties.
 With many of our craftspeople having over two decades of experience, everyone is on a first name basis, and have grown with T&A to become long-serving and valued members of staff.